populationgenomics/team-docs/getting_started.md

 to issues across the different repositories.

 If you need a new repository, please reach out to the software team.
 As a principle, we try to use public repositories whenever possible.
+We've got [some tips](setting_up_repository.md) on to how to set up a new project.

 Please add your `@populationgenomics.org.au` email address in your GitHub account settings and use this address when setting up your `git` user config.